LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 printed when the test goal succeeds as its failure will prevent the assertion goal from being called.

-Some tests may require individual setup and/or cleanup goals. in this case, the following alternative test dialect can be used:
+Some tests may require individual condition, setup, or cleanup goals. in this case, the following alternative test dialect can be used:

 	test(Test, Outcome, Options) :- Goal.